iofun/treehouse/README.md

-# universe
+# blackboard

-## What is the universe?
+## What blackboard?

-The universe`blackboard` is a distributed system for applied AI research that train information models provided for convenience spawning *nix daemons over time that grow into other units; nodes provide granular unit control with in `blackboard` clusters, spawn more nodes to allow control of additional units.
+The`blackboard` is a distributed system for applied AI research that train information models provided for convenience spawning *nix daemons over time that grow into other units; nodes provide granular unit control with in `blackboard` clusters, spawn more nodes to allow control of additional units.

 Feel free to [explore](https://github.com/spacebeam) and remember; as your system grow in number, you must spawn more nodes to control it.